-Beginning with 2021-2022 Tampa Parking Permit sales in July, parking permits will be virtual.
+Tampa Parking Permits are now virtual.
 You will no longer be provided with a physical permit and instead your license plate will become your parking permit.
-With that in mind, USF Tampa campus will now require all vehicles to be parked with their plate facing out.
+With that in mind, USF Tampa campus will now require all vehicles to be parked with their license plate facing out.
 Additionally, you will need to confirm that your license plate and vehicle information is up-to-date on the parking portal to avoid receiving a citation.

 All vehicles parked on the Tampa campus must abide by the “head-in-only” rule to ensure that the license plate is facing the drive lane and can be read by the License Plate Recognition (LPR) cameras.